LeeAnnEditor/o365hq/blog/PowerApps Solutions for Sales Professionals.md

 All PowerApps controls have referenceable properties.
 For example, users can modify size, color, position, display text, and many other properties.
 Values for these properties can be fixed at design time.
-Alternatively, these values can be dynamic using Excel-like expressions.
+Alternatively, these values can be dynamic, using Excel-like expressions.

 The Sales Buddy app has an editable form control that allows users to update the Dynamics 365 records shown when searching for a customer's